spiral/docs/orm/basics.md

 >  Spiral ORM will detect your primary key name automatically so you don't nesessary need to use "id".

-To provide additional type arguments, such as length, scale or enum values you can simply use braces as you would call `AbstractColumn` method.
+To provide additional type arguments, such as length, scale or enum values you can simply use braces as you would call `AbstractColumn` methods.

 ```php
 'name'   => 'string(64)',
 'status' => 'enum(active,blocked)'
 ```

-The only important difference between way how columns decribed in DBAL and ORM that Record model will force **NOT NULL** flag and default values for each column (to solve problems when schema changes modifies existed non empty table).
+The only important difference between way how columns decribed in DBAL and ORM that Record model will force **NOT NULL** flag and default value for each column (to solve problems when schema changes modifies existed non empty table).
 If you wish to declare your column as nullable, simply add "nullable" to it's type definition.

 ```php
 'column' => 'string, nullable'
 ```

 #### Default Values
 As you already know ORM will force set of default values for every declared column, usually such default values will be just an empty type casted value ("", 0 etc).
-You can declare your own default value using record property "defaults", in our case we have "enum" column, it's the best to force default value for it:
+To declare your own default value using record property "defaults", in our case we have "enum" column, it's the best to force specific value for it:

 ```php
 protected $defaults = [